Posted by Brent Wilson on 8/18/2016 to Fertilizing & Watering Tips

 Container Planting Instructions

-Before filling your container with the soil mix, we recommend lining the bottom with shade cloth or a porous landscape fabric.
+Before filling your container with the soil mix, we recommend lining the bottom with shade cloth or a porous landscape fabric such as weed barrier.
 This will keep the drain holes from becoming stopped up with soil.
 If you place gravel, stones or other materials in the bottom of your pot lay the fabric on top of it.

 To remove your native azalea from the nursery pot it was growing in, firmly grasp the base of the plant and very gently try to lift and remove it from the pot.
-If the root ball is stuck in the pot, lay it on it's side and tap on the side of the container.
-If this doesn't work to loosen the rootball use snips to cut the container away.
-After having removed the plant from the container, loosen some feeder roots around the surface of the root ball.
+If the root ball is stuck in the pot use snips to cut the container away.
+After having removed the plant from the container, loosen some feeder roots around just the surface of the root ball.
 If root bound, you can spray the sides and bottom of the root ball with a stream of water from a garden hose.
 This will help to wash away some soil from the exterior of the root ball making it easier to loosen roots.

 Pour a small amount of your soil mixture in the bottom of the container.
 Set your plant in the container and make necessary adjustments by adding or removing some soil so that the top edge of the root ball will sit 1/2 to 1" below the rim of the container.